Busch Gardens: A guide to "BG" Williamsburg

 Is it hot out here?
 Grab a cone of your favorite ice cream or duck into one of the shops to cool off!

-There are all sorts of crafty shops that you can get cool trinkets or personalized goods!
+New France is small Canadian frontier town filled with all sorts of crafty shops that you can get cool trinkets or personalized goods!
 Watch hand dipped candles become beautiful works of art right before your eyes.

 Hungry?
 Trappers Smokehouse will be sure to fill you up and make a mess on your face.